 Under rule 14-b enforced in 2016, all anchoring of putters to your body was banned.
 Pros who relied on this method of putting lost their advantage while celebrating the New Year as midnight struck on 1 January 2016.

-The extended piece behind the club face helps to line your putt up with your eyes over the ball thanks to long lines and contrasting colors used by the manufacturers.
+The extended piece behind the club face helps to line your putt up with your eyes over the golf ball thanks to long lines and contrasting colors used by the manufacturers.

-Mallets are also well-known for producing decent distances on mishit putts due to the additional weight behind more of the club face.
+A mallet putter is also well-known for producing decent distances on mishit putts due to the additional weight behind more of the club face.
 A traditional Answer style putter lacks that property.

 Mallets are fantastic for getting the golf ball rolling because of the additional weight.
 Combined with an offset shaft to keep your hands ahead of the ball, this is a lethal combination for beginners.
 These putters are often the best putters for aligning your clubface.

 When it comes to putting, you just need to practice with a high quality putter that assists you in lining up your putt and strating the putt on the line you chose,

 Practice can be as simple as trying to hit the sweet spot of the putter to feel great contact in your hands.